Touring the School

 Question 5: Are fee reductions hard to get?

 As with most other independent schools, SGS offers scholarships at 11+ to reduce the fees for students who show exceptional aptitude for academic or musical activities.
 A much larger number of students benefit from our bursary programme which offers fee reductions to an amount determined by the parental income.
 As an educational charity, SGS is pleased to help students, who would benefit from the kind of education we offer, to join us regardless of financial circumstances.
-More details about bursaries may be found here.
+Here are more details about bursaries.

 Question 6: Is SGS in the real world?